-This past Sunday, I heard one of the most profound sermons that I have ever heard on the Golden Rule from Luke 6:31, “Treat others the same way you want them to treat you.”
-That passage in the Message is rendered like this, “Ask yourself what you want other people to do for you; then grab the initiative and do it for them.”
+Today, I have been thinking about the Golden Rule from Luke 6:31, “Treat others the same way you want them to treat you.”
+That same passage in The Message is rendered like this, “Ask yourself what you want other people to do for you; then grab the initiative and do it for them.”
+Did you hear that?
 “Grab the initiative…” you do it first!

-I want to invite you to take some time and read the whole passage in which the Golden Rule is tucked.
-The surrounding words of Jesus will make the Golden Rule truly come alive, Luke 6:27-36.
+I want to invite you to take some time and read the whole passage in which the Golden Rule is set.
+The words that susurround it are also Jesus' words, and they will make the Golden Rule come alive, Luke 6:27-36.

-While listening to the message on Sunday, I realized how easy it is to state the Golden Rule in a negative way rather than positive way.
+While contemplating this marvelous passage of scripture, I realized how easy it is to state the Golden Rule in a negative way rather than positive way.
 What do I mean by that?
 It’s easy to construe the verse in this way.
 “Since I don’t want others treating me in a certain manner, I won’t treat them in that way.”

 That’s not what the verse says.
-It says, “Whatever is the way that I want others to treat me, (as the Message says, ‘Take the initiative…’) treat others that way first.”
+It says, “Whatever is the way that I want others to treat you, (as the Message says, ‘Take the initiative…’) treat others that way first.”

-The entire passage is calling us to love and to bless and to give to those around us, friends and enemies, because that is what truly reflects the heart of our Father in heaven.
+The entire passage calls us to love and to bless and to give to those around us, friends, and enemies, because that is what reflects the heart of our Father in heaven.

 I often hear from those reading the One Another Project, when they are reminded that Jesus calls us to love others as He has loved us and to forgive others as He has forgiven us, “I can’t do that!”
 That’s right!
 Without yielding up our lives to the power of the Holy Spirit, none of us can love or forgive in that manner.
 That’s why Jesus said, “Without Me, you can do nothing” (John 15:5).
 But the Apostle Paul says, “I can do all things through Christ who strengthens me” (Philippians 4:13).